Eihk/MineSweeper/README.md

 # MineSweeper

-Recreation of the popular game MineSweeper Using SDL2 and C++.
+Recreation of the popular game MineSweeper using SDL2 and C++.

+Menu Screen

 ![Menu](resources/Menu.png)